sanchaz/P2P-Electronic-Cash-Payments-for-WooCommerce/readme.txt

 P2P Electronic Cash Payments for WooCommerce is a Wordpress plugin that allows you to accept Bitcoin Cash and Bitcoin SV at WooCommerce-powered online stores.

 == Description ==

+Bitcoin Cash and SV Payment Gateways for Woocommerce.
+0 fees, 0 commissions, no third parties, financial sovereignty.
+Using Electron Cash/Electrum SV Master Public Keys.
+No keys are stored on your server, and your funds are always safe.

+Bank the unbanked.

 Your online store must use WooCommerce platform (free wordpress plugin).
 Once you installed and activated WooCommerce, you may install and activate P2P Electronic Cash Payments for WooCommerce.